Mikhail Grinberg: Public activities

 Since the late 1970s, Grinberg became actively involved in the life of the Jewish community in the settlement of Malakhovka near Moscow.
+Entrusted by Rabbi Geyche, head of Moscow’s Chabad community, with reviving the village’s virtually abandoned synagogue, he oversaw a major renovation, furnished the building anew, and restored Jewish religious life there, including regular prayer services, holiday observances, and classes.
 In order to provide kosher food, he became a shochet.

-The head of the Chabad community in Moscow, Rebbe Geiche, tasked Grinberg with reviving the nearly abandoned synagogue in Malakhovka.
+The head of the community in Moscow, Rebbe Geiche, tasked Grinberg with reviving the nearly abandoned in Malakhovka.
 Grinberg organized a major renovation of the building, installed new furnishings, and restored Jewish religious life, including regular prayers, holiday celebrations, and classes.

 In 1986, following a personal directive from the Lubavitcher Rebbe, Grinberg organized the transfer of the remains of Mordehai Dubin — a rabbi and Hasid of the sixth Lubavitcher Rebbe — from a cemetery in Tula that was slated for demolition, to the Jewish cemetery in Malakhovka.
 After the successful reburial of Dubin's remains, Grinberg was entrusted with the restoration of graves of prominent tzaddiks (righteous persons).
 He surveyed over 25 cemeteries and discovered several forgotten burial sites, including those of rabbis Pinchas of Koretz, Aharon of Karlin, and others.
 He arranged for the repair and restoration of the graves of a number of revered rabbis, including Baal Shem Tov, Levi Yitzchok of Berditchev, and the founders of the Ruzhin, Belz, and Lubavitch Hasidic dynasties.
 In 1987–1988, Grinberg accompanied the first groups of pilgrims from Israel and the United States visiting these restored sacred sites.

-In 1990, at the request of the Chief Rabbi of the United Kingdom, Immanuel Jakobovits, one of the Jewish communities in London took patronage over the Jewish community of Lviv.
+In 1990, at the request of the Chief Rabbi of Great Britain and the Commonwealth, Immanuel Jakobovits, one of the Jewish communities in London took patronage over the Jewish community of Lviv.
 Mikhail Grinberg was sent there and took part in restoring Jewish religious and cultural life.